Social value of work. Human values in social psychology

 What is this parable about?

-What kinds of values can be named based on what they heard? (material, spiritual)
+What types of values can be named based on what you heard? (material, spiritual)

-Presenter resume: Sometimes, in pursuit of the accumulation of material wealth, a person forgets about what is truly valuable.
-The material is transitory.
-True values are associated with the spiritual orientations of a person.
+Presenter's resume: Sometimes, in the pursuit of accumulating material wealth, a person forgets about what is truly valuable.
+Material things are transitory.
+True values are associated with a person’s spiritual orientation.

 Discussion “Values of different eras”

-Target: awareness of the universal nature of the main value orientations
+Target: awareness of the universal human nature of basic value orientations

-Necessary materials: information for work in small groups (photocopies of the texts below)
+Necessary materials: information for work in small groups (photocopies of the above texts)

-Laws of Hammurabi (II century BC, Common Mesopotamian kingdom)
+Laws of Hammurabi (2nd century BC, Common Mesopotamian kingdom)

-If a man steals a donkey, a sheep or a slave, he is a thief and must be punished
+If a person steals a donkey, a sheep or a slave, he is a thief and must be punished

-If a son hit his father, he should cut off his hand
+If a son hits his father, his hand should be cut off

-If a man did not strengthen a mound on his land, and the water broke through it, flooding the fields of his neighbors, let the culprit compensate them for their losses.
-If he has nothing to pay, he should sell all the property and himself, and let the neighbors divide the received silver among themselves.
+If a person does not strengthen the embankment on his land, and the water breaks through it, flooding the fields of his neighbors, let the culprit compensate them for the losses.
+If he has nothing to pay, he should sell all his property and himself, and let the neighbors divide the resulting silver among themselves.

-If a man is in debt, his wife, son or daughter must be in bondage for three years, then they must be released.
+If a person is in debt, his wife, son or daughter must be in slavery for three years, then they must be set free.

 Universal Declaration of Human Rights (Europe, 1946)

-All human beings are born free and equal in their dignity and rights.
-They are endowed with reason and conscience and should act towards each other in a spirit of brotherhood.
+All people are born free and equal in dignity and rights.
+They are endowed with reason and conscience and must deal with each other in a spirit of brotherhood

-No one shall be held in slavery or servitude
+No one should be held in slavery or servitude

-No one should be subjected to torture or inhuman, degrading punishment
+No one should be subjected to torture or inhuman punishment that degrades his honor and dignity

-All people are equal before the law and have the right without distinction, to the equal protection of the law.
+All people are equal before the law and have the right without any distinction, to equal protection of the laws.

-Target: develop the skills of self-knowledge, self-expression, self-presentation, creativity, harmonization of the inner world.
+Target: develop skills of self-knowledge, self-expression, self-presentation, creativity, harmonization of the inner world.
 Optimize self-esteem.

-At the end of the exercise, you can invite the guys to take turns talking about their coat of arms and answering the questions: what did he depict on his coat of arms and why exactly these values are important to him.
+At the end of the exercise, you can invite the children to take turns talking about their coat of arms and answer the questions: what did he depict on his coat of arms and why exactly these values are important to him.

 Exercise “Values”